$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Proofs

 \section{Proofs}

-We will use the symbol $\lesssim,$ meaning less or equal up to a universal constant independent of index $n.$ The symbol $\asymp$ will denote the fact that two sequences of real numbers are asymptotically of the same order. \begin{proof}[Proof of Proposition \ref{priestleyprop}] We first prove \eqref{mup}.
+When comparing two sequences $\alpha_n$ and $\beta_n$ of real numbers, we will use the symbol $\lesssim,$ meaning $\alpha_n$ is less or equal than $\beta_n$ up to a universal multiplicative constant that is independent of index $n.$ The symbol $\asymp$ will denote the fact that two sequences of real numbers are asymptotically of the same order.\vadjust{\goodbreak} \begin{pf*}{Proof of Proposition \ref{priestleyprop}} We first prove \eqref{mup}.
 For any positive $\varepsilon$ by Chebyshev's inequality we have